Hydrogen Peroxide for Well Water Treatment: How to Eliminate Odors with Peroxide

 One question that comes up when discussing hydrogen peroxide for well water is: How about iron removal?

-Seems like many folks, a lot of sites, and my local water treatment guys talk about peroxide for iron removal.
-Well, usually, it does work well for iron too.
+It seems like many folks, a lot of sites, and my local water treatment guys talk about peroxide for iron removal.
+Well, usually, it does work well for iron, too.
 Peroxide can definitely oxidize the iron.

 …but you still need to filter the dissolved iron